sleak-lbl/weekly-emails/attic/indday.md

-## Independence Day Holiday Next Wednesday; No Consulting or Account Support
+### Independence Day Holiday Friday; No Consulting or Account Support

-On Wednesday, July 4, consulting and account support will be unavailable due to the Berkeley Lab-observed Indepenence Day holiday.
-Regular consulting and account support will resume the next day.
-Operations staff are available for urgent queries via 1-800-66-NERSC, Option 1, at all times.
+On Friday, July 3, consulting and account support will be unavailable due to the Berkeley Lab-observed Indepenence Day holiday.
+Regular consulting and account support will resume on Monday.